Dublin Racing Festival Handicap Chase Preview, Tips, Runners & Trends (Dublin Racing Festival)

 3. Seabass (5:23.20) in 2012

 Looking at the future form, is the winner worth following next time out?
-From the past 20 if you had followed the winner of the Leopardstown Handicap Chase next time out then you would have backed a total of 2 winners.
-Backing all 19 runners who have been out since to win at SP next time out, would have returned an LSP of +0.25.
-Whilst we wait for the 2026 Leopardstown Handicap Chase remember you can get daily racing predictions from the expert tipsters on the racing predictions page.
+Over the past 20 renewals, if you had followed the winner of the Dublin Racing Festival Handicap Chase next time out, then you would have backed a total of 2 winners.
+Backing all 19 runners who have been out since their win at SP next time out would have returned an LSP of +0.25.
+Remember to use the racing predictions along with the information on this page to find a bet on the 2027 Dublin Racing Festival Handicap Chase.

 What the expert says...